open-metadata/OpenMetadata/docs/open-source-community/developer/quick-start-guide.md

 **JsonSchema python typings**

-The python typings for OpenMetadata JsonSchema is generated from the [`Makefile`](https://github.com/open-metadata/OpenMetadata/blob/main/Makefile) using the command `make generate`.
-The generated files are located at `OpenMetadata/ingestion/src/metadata/generated`
+You can generate Python types for OpenMetadata models defined using Json Schema using the `make generate` command of the [`Makefile`](https://github.com/open-metadata/OpenMetadata/blob/main/Makefile).
+Generated files are located in the directory `OpenMetadata/ingestion/src/metadata/generated`